-Linings: All the Facts on Suits, Coat & Jacket Lining Fabric
+Linings: Facts on Suit, Coat & Jacket Lining Fabric

 Are you looking for a suit for an important event?
 Is it an outfit for a wedding retinue?
-Perhaps the jacket is something to keep you cool or warm?
+Is the jacket something to keep you cool or warm?
 Whatever the reason, ensure to take the fabric linings into account.

-maake gives you the lowdown on everything you need to know about lining a garment and the fabric to use for lining the item.
+maake gives you the lowdown on everything you need to know about lining a garment and the fabric you should use for lining the item.

-The lining is the second layer of material in a finished item of clothing, whether a jacket or other item.
+The lining is the second layer of material in a finished item of clothing, whether it’s for jacket lining fabric or another item.
 One usually stitches this lining material to the outer layer.
-We use lining to line a coat, jackets blazers, shirts, and dresses. maake creates linings using material either made from natural (cotton or satin) or synthetic fibres.
+We use lining to line all sorts of garments: a coat, jackets, blazers, shirts, and dresses. maake creates linings using material either made from natural (cotton, canvas or satin) or synthetic fibres.

 Material used for lining can be lightweight or heavier, depending on the season.
 Colours for material used for lining an item of clothing vary, too – from bright and solid to grey and white.

 The most commonly used materials for lining garments include Recycled Polyester (rPET), viscose and rayon.
-Natural materials like cotton and satin are also popular for linings.
+Natural materials like cotton and silk are also popular for jacket lining fabric.

 Why Lining is Important